Sustainability

 • Usage rate of recycled materials in PET bottle products

-• Domestic production of wine PET bottles: Recycled material usage rate 50%
+• Sales of PET products in Japan: Recycled material usage rate 50%

 12.3